Statutes & Objectives

 to assure communication among the members of the Council and between it and the national Family Councils;

-to prepare the letter of convocation and the agenda for the meetings, in accord with the President;
+to to publish the convocation letter and the agenda for the meetings, prepared in accord with the President;

-to foresee the organizational and practical elements for the meetings in connection with the guest house (reception facilities, interpreters, transportation, documentation …);
+o to foresee the organizational and practical elements for the meetings in connection with the guest house (reception facilities, interpreters, transportation, documentation …);

 to write up the minutes of the meetings and send them to the members of the Council;